jclark/satpulse/ubx-config.md

 Might want to do a series of surveys with progressively longer observation times and tighter deviations.

+2000 points seems a good default survey time (used by Lady Heather and Skytraq)

 ## Enable messages

 Need to enable the messages we use.